 Allows you to microwave for any time up to 99 minutes and 99 seconds.

-Power level 10 (High) is automatically set, but you may change it for more flexibility.
+HI power level is automatically set, but you may change it for more flexibility.

-- 7 Press TIME COOK.

-- 2 Enter cooking time.

-- Change power level if you don't want full power.
-(Press POWER LEVEL.
-Select a desired power level 1-10.)
+Change power level if you don't want full power.
+(Press POWER LEVEL repeatedly to select a desired power level.)

-- 4 Press START/PAUSE.